 Health care is expensive.
 Wouldn’t you like to get more of it reimbursed?
 Insurance is more likely to pay for the portion of your health care related to celiac disease if you have a formal diagnosis.

 Don’t Buy Gluten-Free Food If You Don’t Need It

 Gluten-free food is expensive.
 I have seen many patients in my office on a gluten-free diet because someone told them to start it for whatever their particular ailment is.
 They haven’t noticed any changes in their health, yet they continue to follow the diet.
 Do they need to?
 If we rule out celiac disease, and they don’t have symptoms of gluten sensitivity, going back to a balanced gluten-containing whole food diet may be a huge help to their budget.

-Following student complaints and a three-year investigation, the Department of Justice and Lesley University reached a settlement agreement in 2012 that Lesley University would fully accommodate students with celiac disease and food allergies in their dining services.
-As a result, all schools are under legal pressure to accommodate documented food allergies and celiac disease in dormitories and cafeterias.
-The Department of Justice indicated that celiac disease and food allergies may constitute disabilities under the Americans with Disabilities Act.
-In order to obtain ADA accommodations, students generally need signed documentation by a licensed physician stating they have celiac disease or food allergies.
+A settlement in 2012 between Lesley University and a child with celiac disease needing accommodations in the dining hall, set a precedent.
+As a result of the settlement, schools are under legal pressure to accommodate documented food allergies and celiac disease in dormitories and cafeterias.
+The Department of Justice indicated that celiac disease and food allergies might constitute disabilities under the Americans with Disabilities Act.
+To obtain ADA accommodations, students generally need signed documentation by a licensed physician stating they have celiac disease or food allergies.

 I hope I have convinced you to get celiac disease testing before starting a gluten-free diet or putting your child on one.
-It really is simple and inexpensive to do so.
-If you eliminate gluten before testing, it becomes very difficult to get an accurate diagnosis and in the long run may affect your pocketbook, your health, and your family’s health.
+It is simple and inexpensive to do so.
+If you eliminate gluten before testing, an accurate diagnosis is difficult.
+In the long run, not testing may affect your pocketbook, your health, and your family’s health.